 Ever heard of “The Grand Circle?”
 If not, don’t feel so bad because not too many people that we know of have heard of it too.
-Actually, The Grand Circle could be one of of the best kept travel secrets in America and your friendly Hawaii travel agent, Panda Travel ®, wants to let you in on it.
-Well, here it is: The Grand Circle is a string of national and tribal parks, historical places, recreation areas and monuments that encompasses the contiguous eastern Nevada, Arizona, northwestern New Mexico, southwestern Colorado and central to southern Utah areas.
+Actually, The Grand Circle could be one of of the best kept travel secrets in America.
+And your friendly Hawaii travel agent, Panda Travel ®, wants to let you in on it.
+Well, here it is: The Grand Circle is a string of national and tribal parks, historical places, recreation areas and monuments.
+It encompasses eastern Nevada, Arizona, northwestern New Mexico, southwestern Colorado and central to southern Utah.

-Such parks and historical places includes some of the most well known national parks in America, like the Grand Canyon, Arches, Mesa Verde, Bryce and Zion.
-But it also includes some of the lesser known national parks and monuments that are equally magnificent and spectacular, such as: Canyonlands, Capitol Reefs, Petrified Forest, Great Basin, Canyon de Chelly, Walnut Canyon, Chaco Canyon, Bandelier, Tuzigoot, Wupatki, Montezuma Castle, et al.
+Such parks and historical places includes some of the most well known national parks in America.
+These are places like the Grand Canyon, Arches, Mesa Verde, Bryce and Zion.
+But it also includes some of the lesser known national parks and monuments that are equally magnificent and spectacular.
+Such areas include: Canyonlands, Capitol Reefs, Petrified Forest, Great Basin, Canyon de Chelly, Walnut Canyon, Chaco Canyon, Bandelier, Tuzigoot, Wupatki, Montezuma Castle.

-In addition to the national parks and monuments, there are an abundance of Native American tribal parks, such as the iconic buttes and mesas of Monument Valley, out of this world wonders, such as Meteor Crater in Arizona and The Very Large Array radio telescope facility in New Mexico, as well as nostalgic roadside attractions, such as the Arizona and New Mexico portions of “The Mother Road,” Route 66.
-Last, but not least, there are a number of towns of historical and cultural significance within The Grand Circle, like Santa Fe and Taos in New Mexico and Sedona and Jerome in Arizona.
+In addition to national parks and monuments, there Native American tribal and other historic attractions in this area.
+Here, you’ll find the iconic buttes and mesas of Monument Valley immortalized in classic western films.
+There are astronomical wonders such as Meteor Crater in Arizona and The Very Large Array radio telescope facility in New Mexico.
+Don’t forget nostalgic roadside attractions, such as the Arizona and New Mexico portions of “The Mother Road,” Route 66.
+Last, but not least, there are a number of towns of historical and cultural significance within The Grand Circle.
+These are towns like Santa Fe and Taos in New Mexico and Sedona and Jerome in Arizona.

 The best news is that traveling to The Grand Circle is pretty affordable.
-You can get a carload of people to many of these places for the cost of a single annual National Park Pass, currently priced at $75.
-And seniors can get a permanent National Park Pass for only $10.
-Many, if not most, of the hotels near these areas are inexpensive, usually priced below $100 a day, and generally offer free parking, WiFi and breakfast.
+You can get a carload of people to many of these places for the cost of a single annual National Park Pass, currently priced at $80.
+Many, if not most, of the hotels near these areas are inexpensive, usually priced below $100 a day.
+They generally offer free parking, WiFi and breakfast.
 Plus, unlike the prices in Hawaii, gas on the “really big island of North America” is comparatively cheap.

 And after you arrive by air, because you can readily get to these places by car, you’ll be traveling at your own leisurely pace.
 You can make your own schedule of when you want to get there or leave.
 Plus, you won’t have to hassle with airport crowds, TSA security lines and air traffic delays when traveling by car within The Grand Circle.
 And riding a car is usually way more comfortable than flying in a cramped airline coach seat.